2002 Newcastle-under-Lyme Borough Council election

 Elections to Newcastle-under-Lyme Borough Council were held on 2 May 2002.
-The whole council was up for election with boundary changes since the last election in 2000 increasing the number of seats by four.
+The whole council was up for election, with boundary changes since the last election in 2000 that increased the number of seats by four.
 The Labour Party lost overall control of the council to no overall control.

 Three seats in Thistleberry ward were vacant until a by-election in June.